deckool/heroku-hs/README.md

 The very first character in the md file must be the issue number.
 Here, it is simple 1

 >!important (as in css)
->This app, not being connected to a server it won't be live.
-So, any change or comment added will be shown only after me, the human, will compile it.
+>This app, now connected to a server it is live.
+So, any change or comment added will be shown only after the webhook, the api, will compile it.
 >Not for long anyway!
+There will be a lot of new features as days pass by.

 So you sweat naked, you *breathe* naked, you _eat_ naked.